Camping Hacks

 If all else fails, cotton wool covered in Vaseline makes for a great fire starter.
 Another easy way to make your own fire starters is to dip cotton pads in wax.
 MacGyver himself would be proud.

 But keep in mind that good fire starters are not enough to make a good campfire.
-To keep the fire under control, you can use the Crua Firepit.

 4. Camping Hack to Keep you Snug At Night